Frequently Asked Questions - Burstcoin FAQs

 Burstcoin is a cryptocurrency and an open-source decentralized blockchain platform that connects people, companies, and financial institutions.
 It allows you to move value – according to your own rules – within a scalable, green, and customizable ledger.

-Burstcoin is the first and only cryptocurrency to use the Proof-of-Capacity consensus algorithm whereby hashing functions securing the network are pre-computed, written to storage, and retrievable for reuse in the mining process indefinitely.
-For more information, select ‘About Burstcoin’ from the main navigation menu. (https://burstcoin.community)
+Burstcoin was the first cryptocurrency to use the Proof-of-Capacity consensus algorithm whereby hashing functions securing the network are pre-computed, written to storage, and are retrievable for reuse in the mining process indefinitely.

 Is there a video introduction to Burstcoin?